William McCulloch (political officer): Administration of hill tribes

 Before his death, Gambhir Singh set about to subdue the hill tribes using the firearms provided to him by the British.
 The Kabuis, Tangkhuls, and Angamis (all Naga tribes) were apparently reduced and "severe measures" adopted.
 The Kuki tribes (called "Khongjais" by the Manipuris) were apparently not included in this action by Gambhir Singh.
 They inhabited the hills to the south and southwest of the Manipur valley, which were not subject to the Manipur kingdom at that time.
 Soon afterwards, the Kamhau-Suktes in the Chin Hills and the Lushai tribes in the Lushai Hills rose to prominence and exerted pressure on the Kukis, who started moving north as a result.

 Scholar Pum Kan Pau states that it was only after the appointment of McCulloch in 1844 that an effort was made to establish peace in the region.
-With the agreement of Nara Singh, he undertook the settlement of Kukis, allocating them lands for cultivation.
-He also recruited them as irregular forces and asked them to man the villages on the exposed frontier of the kingdom to guard against raids from the southern tribes.
+With the agreement of Nara Singh, McCulloch undertook the settlement of Kukis, allocating them lands for cultivation.
+He also recruited them as irregular forces and asked them to man the villages on the southern frontier of the kingdom to guard against raids from the southern tribes.
 These villages came to be called "sepoy villages".

 James Johnstone, a later Political Agent (1877–1886), portrays a dramatic picture of the developments during McCulloch's time:

 The Kukis are a wandering race consisting of several tribes who have long been working up from the South.
 They were first heard of as Kukis, in Manipur, between 1830 and 1840; though tribes of the same race had long been subject to the Rajah of Manipur.
 The new immigrants began to cause anxiety about the year 1845, and soon poured into the hill tracts of Manipur in such numbers, as to drive away many of the older inhabitants.
 Fortunately, the political agent (at this time Lieutenant afterwards Colonel McCulloch) was a man well able to cope with the situation.
 Cool and resolute, he at once realised and faced the difficulty.
 Manipur in those days, owing to intestine quarrels, could have done nothing, and the Rajah Nur Singh [Nara Singh] gladly handed over the management of the new arrivals to him.